Wine fixes everything.

 We chatted and signed the contract and exchanged email addresses.
 I could tell that Helena felt much better after meeting us and we certainly felt much better knowing we have the rental agreement needed to get our visa.

-After that hurdle, we rode with Gail 1 stop up the metro line to see the El Cortes de Ingles department store.
+After that hurdle, we rode with Gail a couple stops up the metro line to see the El Cortes de Ingles department store.
 She said people come from all over to shop there as there are only a couple in Portugal.
 It is a Spanish company; largest department store in Europe.
 It is like a combination of Nordstroms, Macy’s, and Harrods.
 There is a giant food court on the lower level that has some nicer high end options.
 Plus there is a full-sized grocery store with a lot of specialty products not found elsewhere. (like canned pumpkin for Thanksgiving.)
 There is a pharmacy, nail salon, and many other specialty services.
-And, of course, the upper floors have clothing and everything else you could image a department store having.
+And, of course, the upper floors have clothing and everything else you could imagine a department store having.
 Gail said she knows people who are quite addicted to this place and spend all day there.
 It will be handy (or dangerous) to have it close by.

 We said our goodbyes to Gail then went back into the grocery store to pick up wine and snacks to call dinner.
 By the time we walked back to our airbnb, we knew we weren’t going to have the strength to go out again.